rvpohl/rvpohl.github.io/_publications/ParroPohl_Accidents.md

 permalink: /publications/ParroPohl_Accidents
 date: 2021-01-13
 paperurl: 'http://rvpohl.github.io/files/ParroPohl_Accidents.pdf'
 citation: 'Parro, Francisco and R. Vincent Pohl.
-2020. &quot;The Effect of Accidents on Labor Market Outcomes: Evidence from Chile.&quot; Accepted at <i>Health Economics<\i>.'
+2020. &quot;The Effect of Accidents on Labor Market Outcomes: Evidence from Chile.&quot; Accepted at <i>Health Economics</i>.'
 ---
 <i>Abstract:</i>
 We estimate the causal effect of accidents on employment and earnings among